ECCO News

 The educational programme of the 14th Congress of ECCO starts prior to the official start of the ECCO Congress and courses take place from March 6-8, 2019.
 These activities are targeted towards ECCO’s different interest groups including young gastroenterologists, surgeons, paediatricians, IBD nurses, dietitians and allied health professionals and scientists.

 An overview of these activities can be found below.
-Please note that some of these courses/workshops run in parallel and that some have a limited capacity – please register at your earliest convenience.
+Some courses/workshops run parallel and have a limited capacity, so please register at your earliest convenience.

 We look forward to seeing you in Copenhagen!